 Slow Marketing

-Slow marketing is a marketing approach that prioritizes intention, depth, and long-term connection over speed, volume, and constant visibility.
 Slow marketing challenges the idea that more content, more followers, and hyper-visibility are the keys to success.
-Instead, it focuses on measuring connection over conversions, which allows brands to position themselves to build a more honest, community-oriented marketing model rooted in loyalty over virality.
+Instead, it focuses on connections over conversions, which allows brands to build a more honest, community-oriented marketing model rooted in authenticity over virality as the end goal.

-From my observations, slow marketing shows up in four main areas: strategy, story, social, and retention.
+Slow marketing can show up in four categories: strategy, story, social, and retention.

 1. Strategy Reframed

-In slow marketing, what we measure and why we measure it changes.
-Instead of just tracking reach or clicks, we look at signals like:
+In slow marketing, what is measured and why it’s measured shifts.
+Instead tracking reach or clicks, pay attention to signals such as:

 • Time spent